mcsee/Software-Design-Articles/Articles/AI Coding Tips/AI Coding Tip 001 - Commit Before Prompt/readme.md

 2. Run your tests to ensure everything passes.

-3. Commit your work with a clear message like "feat: manual implementation of X".
+3. Commit your work with a clear message like *feat: manual implementation of X*.

 4. You don't need to push your changes.